 Out of all the combo cards in the baseball card hobby, this has got to be one of the better ones.
 The Iron Man and Captain Cluth are on the same card!
 Whoa!
 This card will not be up often on eBay auctions, but we suggest making a winning bid.

 #7.
 1992 Cal Ripken Jr. Donruss Elite #/5000

 The 1992 Donruss Elite is an autographed card with a limited run of 5000.
-Nearly three decades on, finding a perfect copy is challenging because of the metallic foil border, which scuffs far too quickly.
+Nearly three decades later, finding a perfect copy is challenging because of the metallic foil border, which scuffs far too quickly.

 A PSA 9 recently sold for $301, while a rare gem version will sell for thousands.
 (So much for the junk wax era!)
-There are two versions, with one missing a signature on the front and the numerator in the serial number.
+There are two versions, one missing a signature on the front and the numerator in the serial number.

 The reverse quote is as follows;

 “Cal Ripken, the tallest player ever to play shortstop regularly in the major leagues, may stand tallest of all Orioles as he breaks record after record.
 And, in the mid-’90s, he should break Lou Gehrig’s record of playing in 2,130 consecutive games.
 He is the second player featured in the Donruss Signature Series, personally signing 5,000 of these specially numbered cards during the off-season.
 Dick Perez, the official artist for Donruss and the National Baseball Hall of Fame, created this card using a two-dimensioned hologram and metallic foil.”